osism/testbed/doc/source/deployment.rst

 .. code-block:: console

-   make endpoints
+   make endpoints ENVIRONMENT=betacloud

 Show manager address:

 .. code-block:: console

-   make address
+   make address ENVIRONMENT=betacloud

 Open an Openstack Client Console:

 .. code-block:: console

-   make openstack
+   make openstack ENVIRONMENT=betacloud

 Copy a file to the manager:

 .. code-block:: console

-   make scp PARAMS=/file/to/be/copied SOURCE=/path/to/destination
+   make scp PARAMS=/file/to/be/copied SOURCE=/path/to/destination ENVIRONMENT=betacloud
-   make copy PARAMS=/file/to/be/copied SOURCE=/path/to/destination # this is just an alias for "make scp"
+   make copy PARAMS=/file/to/be/copied SOURCE=/path/to/destination ENVIRONMENT=betacloud # this is just an alias for "make scp"

 Terraform Management